-For Release: Immediately Contact: Corinne Hyland, PIO Date: April 25, 2018 Phone: (831) 566-4370
+For Release: Immediately Contact: Corinne Hyland, PIO Date: May 14, 2018 Phone: (831) 566-4370

-County Public Health Officials Urge Caution on How to Avoid Hantavirus following Diagnosis in Santa Cruz County Resident
+Health Officials Offer Recommendations on How to Avoid Hantavirus

-SANTA CRUZ COUNTY - Santa Cruz County health officials offer recommendations on how to avoid hantavirus following the recent diagnosis of hantavirus pulmonary syndrome (HPS) in a local resident.
+SANTA CRUZ COUNTY - Santa Cruz County health officials offer recommendations on how to avoid hantavirus following the diagnosis of hantavirus pulmonary syndrome (HPS) in a county resident who survived.
 HPS is a rare disease.
 Infection is caused by a virus that individuals contract through contact with the urine, droppings or saliva of wild rodents, primarily deer mice.
 Breathing small particles of mouse urine or droppings stirred up into the air when entering or cleaning buildings or enclosed spaces where mice are present is the most common means of infection.
 The illness begins with fever, headache, and muscle aches and progresses rapidly to severe difficulty breathing and, in some cases, death.
 Prompt diagnosis and medical treatment increase an individual's chances of recovery.